ariebovenberg/snug/docs/tutorial.rst

 For advanced cases, each requests/response interaction of a query can be relayed through another generator.
 This can be done with the :class:`~gentools.core.relay` decorator.
+This can be useful if response handling is dependent on the request, or more complex control flow.
 The following example shows how this can be used to implement redirects.

 .. literalinclude:: ../tutorial/composed3.py